Lou Perez (wrestler): World Championship Wrestling (1989 - 1991, 1994)

+Professional Wrestling Federation (1989 - 1994)

+Perez joined the nascent Professional Wrestling Federation in 1989, which was a reboot of Florida Championship Wrestling under the aegis of Dusty Rhodes.
+He faced PWF Florida Champion Mike Graham in his first match on March 4, 1989 in Titusville, FL at the PWF The Homecoming event, losing via disqualification.
+Perez would also feud with PWF Junior Heavyweight Champion Jim Backlund facing him on March 11, 1989.
+He became a mainstay in the area within several years and later teamed with Mark Starr to defeat Jumbo Baretta & Dennis Knight for the NWA Florida Tag Team Championship in Tampa, Florida, on November 12, 1989.

-Feuding with Steve Keirn over the NWA Florida Heavyweight Championship, he defeated Keirn for the title in Winter Haven, Florida in July 1992.
-Trading the title with Kiern twice during the next two years, before being forced to surrender the title on November 6, 1995 after suffering a knee injury.
+Feuding with Steve Keirn over the NWA Florida Heavyweight Championship, he defeated Keirn for the title in Winter Haven, Florida, in July 1992.
+Trading the title with Kiern twice during the next two years, before being forced to surrender the title on November 6, 1995, after suffering a knee injury.

+Independents (1991 - 1994)

 He also competed in several other promotions during this time, feuding with the Cuban Assassin while in the World Wrestling Alliance and teamed with Rico Federico to defeat the Southern Posse to win the IPWA Tag Team titles while in the International Pro wrestling Association during early 1994.
 He also faced the Black Assassin and Hercules in various independent promotions later during the year.

-During an interpromotional event between the National Wrestling Alliance and Smoky Mountain Wrestling, he participated in the 1994 NWA World Heavyweight Championship Tournament fighting Osamu Nishimura to a time limit draw in the opening rounds in Cherry Hill, New Jersey on November 19, 1994.
+During an interpromotional event between the National Wrestling Alliance and Smoky Mountain Wrestling, he participated in the 1994 NWA World Heavyweight Championship Tournament fighting Osamu Nishimura to a time limit draw in the opening rounds in Cherry Hill, New Jersey, on November 19, 1994.